sparsh-ai/recohut/00-curriculum/de-gcp-outline.md

     - Understanding the concept of the ephemeral cluster
     - Practicing using a workflow template on Dataproc
     - Building an ephemeral cluster using Dataproc and Cloud Composer
-- Understanding Data Operations for Flexibility and Portability
-  - Cataloging and Discovery with Data Catalog
-  - Data Preprocessing with Dataprep
-  - Visualizing with Data Studio
-  - Exploring Data with Cloud Datalab
-  - Orchestrating Workflows with Cloud Composer
-- Pub/Sub and Dataflow
-  - Processing streaming data
-  - Streaming data for data engineers
-  - Introduction to Pub/Sub
-  - Introduction to Dataflow
-  - Lab – Publishing event streams to cloud Pub/Sub
-    - Creating a Pub/Sub topic
-    - Creating and running a Pub/Sub publisher using Python
-    - Creating a Pub/Sub subscription
-    - Lab – Using Cloud Dataflow to stream data from Pub/Sub to GCS
-    - Creating a HelloWorld application using Apache Beam
-    - Creating a Dataflow streaming job without aggregation
-    - Creating a streaming job with aggregation
-- Key Strategies for Architecting Top-Notch Data Pipelines
-  - User and Project Management in GCP
-    - Understanding IAM in GCP
-    - Planning a GCP project structure
-    - Understanding the GCP organization, folder, and project hierarchy
-    - Deciding how many projects we should have in a GCP organization
-    - Controlling user access to our data warehouse
-  - Use-case scenario – planninga BigQuery ACL on an e-commerce organization
-  - Column-level security in BigQuery
-  - Practicing the concept of IaC using Terraform
-    - Lab – creating and running basic Terraform scripts
-    - Self-exercise – managing a GCP project and resources using Terraform
-- Designing for Security and Compliance
-  - Identity and Access Management with Cloud IAM
-  - Using IAM with Storage and Processing Services
-  - Data Security
-  - Ensuring Privacy with the Data Loss Prevention API
-  - Legal Compliance
-- CI/CD on Google Cloud Platform for Data Engineers
-  - Introduction to CI/CD
-  - Understanding the data engineer's relationship with CI/CD practices
-  - Understanding CI/CD components with GCP services
-  - Lab – implementing continuous integration using Cloud Build
-    - Creating a GitHub repository using Cloud Source Repository
-    - Developing the code and Cloud Build scripts
-    - Creating the Cloud Build Trigger
-    - Pushing the code to the GitHub repository
-  - Lab – deploying Cloud Composer jobs using Cloud Build
-    - Preparing the CI/CD environment
-    - Preparing the cloudbuild.yaml configuration file
-    - Pushing the DAG to our GitHub repository
-    - Checking the CI/CD result in the GCS bucket and Cloud Composer